trueos/pcbsd/src-qt5/docs/controlpanel.rst

 and encrypted with GELI.
 This device is used to hold a specific user's home directory, meaning that they can securely transport and access their personal files on any
 PC-BSD® 10.1.2 or higher system.
 This can be used, for example, to securely access one's home directory from a laptop, home computer, and work computer.
 The device is protected by an encryption key and a password which is, and should be, separate from the user's login password.

+PersonaCrypt uses GELI's ability to split the key into two parts: one being your passphrase, and the other being a key stored on disk.
+Without both of these parts, the media cannot be decrypted.
+This means that if somebody steals the key and manages to get your password, it is still worthless without the system it was paired with.

 .. warning:: USB devices can and do eventually fail.
 Always backup any important files stored on the PersonaCrypt device to another device or system.